plantbreeding/BrAPI/Specification/README.md

 }
 ````

-+ **master/detail**: This type of response, the "result" key contains both arbtirary properties and a "data" key, as in studies/{studyDbId}/observationVariables:
++ **master/detail**: In this type of response, the "result" key contains both arbtirary properties and a "data" key, as in studies/{studyDbId}/observationVariables:
 ````
 {
   "metadata" : {